Laniakea-elixir-it/Documentation/source/user_documentation/galaxy/vpn_deployments.rst

    :scale: 30 %
    :align: center

-Here if you click the Galaxy url, it is not possible to access it since it is not available.
+Here if you click the Galaxy url, it is not possible to access it since it wouldn't be available.

 .. figure:: img/vpn_deployment_galaxy_fail.png
    :scale: 20 %
    :align: center

-To access it, save the ovpn file on your computer.
-Please click on the ``Save Link As`` button and select ``Save Link As``.
+To access it, save the ovpn file on your computer, please click on the ``Save Link As`` button and select ``Save Link As``.

 .. figure:: img/vpn_deployment_save_ovpn_file.png
    :scale: 30 %
    :align: center

-Two possibilities are here explained:
+Two possibilities for accessing Galaxy is here explored:

 #. ``OpenVPN Connect``
 #. ``Tunnelblick`` (suggested for MacOS user)